 This report by Foreign Policy.com, published in July of 2017, describes the decision made by now-former Secretary of State Rex Tillerson to close down the State Department of War Crimes Office.
-Among the many questionable decisions made by Tillerson during a short tenure that some experts consider disastrous, this one ranks as one of the most damaging, especially to those who hope to build an sustainable infrastructure of international justice that can effectively prosecute and convict perpetrators of genocide, torture, and human trafficking.
+This is a potentially damaging decision for international human rights efforts, especially to those who hope to build an sustainable infrastructure of international justice that can effectively prosecute and convict perpetrators of genocide, torture, and human trafficking.

 Former Secretary of State Madeline Albright created the department in 1997, in the wake of mass genocides in Rwanda and Bosnia.
 The office was intended to provide the State Department with a foreign policy foothold that would help the United States respond to incidents of state-sanctioned mass murder and help bring accountability to those who committed or were complicit in such atrocities.